Nanci Chambers

 Nanci Chambers Smith is a Canadian former actress.

 Biography

-Chambers is perhaps best known for her role as the ambitious Lieutenant Loren Singer on the television series JAG.
+Nanci Chambers was born in Thunder Bay, Ontario, Canada in 1963.
+She is perhaps best known for her role as the ambitious Lieutenant Loren Singer on her husband's television series JAG.
 Chambers has been a board member of the organisation "A Better LA".
 Nanci and her husband are staunch environmental conservationists, having often spent time in Ecuador learning about the tribes and rainforest.
 The couple sold their house in Palm Desert for US$1.1 million, since they were unable to spend time there.
 Chambers has been involved in the All-American Heavyweights.

 Personal life

 Chambers married actor David James Elliott in 1992.
 They have a daughter, Stephanie (b.
 1993) and a son, Wyatt (b.
 2003).